Is Maldives Really Sinking? Will Maldives Disappear In 100 Years?

 The geography and the environment of the Maldives is highly sensitive.
 An inch of sea level rise means life threatening in the years to come.

 Beach erosion has been happening to many islands of the Maldives, at least for the past 30 years.
 The sand gets eroded by the water, trees are fallen down from the root.
-The beach where I once played volley ball was deep lagoon after 15 years.
+In my childhood I played volley ball on the beach, after 15 years it became part of the lagoon.
 This may be the best indication that sea level is rising and Maldives is slowly sinking.
 Some argues the impact of beach erosion is the result of humans civilisation - people alter natural formation of land by making ports, jetties for access.
 That may be partly true as most of the inhabitant islands have recorded more soil erosion.
 But not completely, the uninhabited islands are also suffering from beach erosion in many parts of the Maldives.

 Photo: Vili-Male' island captured on 20 February 2017 shows severe beach erosion making 70 year old banyan tree about to fall off.